Everyone Thinks I'm Gay (But I'm Not)

 I’ve even found that there are advantages to being perceived as gay.
 Professionally, I’ve been given license to write about gay and lesbian topics and events about which I'm genuinely interested and knowledgeable, with authority to express my opinions about them.
 Covering the Supreme Court’s rulings on marriage equality, I was asked to report in the Castro.
 “I mean, he is the gay reporter,” said a colleague.
 Afraid to challenge him, my superior, in front of a crowded room, I just agreed.
 I wanted the story, after all.

 Those rulings are just the beginning, not the culmination, of a larger change in American society as queer culture joins the mainstream.
 San Francisco is changing too.
 Some say our city is becoming less gay.
 But I say that in some ways queer culture is getting queerer – and mainstream culture with it.
 For gay men, types like the “gaybro” and the “bear” are exploding the assumptions we make about masculinity, femininity, and sexuality.
 Maybe we’re not homonormative or heteronormative but rather just less normative, which reflects the fact that sexual variety is the only normal.

 We’re finally realizing and expressing how many ways there are to be gay and straight.

 I’m proud to be on that shifting spectrum, challenging a false equivalence between sexuality and gender expression.
-Sure, a queerer world might be a more confusing one, but it also promises to be a place where individuals can pass for whoever they want to be.
+Sure, a queerer world might be a more confusing one, but it also promises to be a place where individuals can be whoever they are.